msolorio/allocation-service/README.md

 ---

-The application uses a few well known patterns, to aid dependency inversion.
+A few patterns are used to aid dependency inversion.

 **Repository** - an abstraction around data access.
 Handles syncing between the domain model and the ORM.<br>
 **Unit of Work** - an abstraction around transactions and atomicity.<br>
 **Service Layer** - the entrypoint for injecting I/O and defines the application's use cases.<br>
 **Domain Model** - an object module of the business domain free of dependencies on data access.<br>
+**Data Mapper** - handles conversion between domain objects and db objects.<br>

-**Trade-offs** - Each pattern adds indirection and congintive load for those unfamiliar.
-Use of each would be considered independently and wouldn't be necessary in a simple application.
-You could, for example, still use dependency inversion with only a repository and a service layer.
+**Trade-offs** - Each pattern adds indirection and congintive load, and wouldn't be necessary in a simple application.
+You could, for example, still achieve dependency inversion with only a simple repository and a service layer.

 ### Todo
 - Add consistency boundary with optimistic concurrency